 99J.
 Infringement notice, issue of

-(1) An inspector or, in the case of an alleged infringement notice offence in respect of which a prosecution may be instituted by a police officer without the consent of the CEO, a police officer who has reason to believe that a person has committed an infringement notice offence may, within 35 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.
+(1) An inspector or, in the case of an alleged infringement notice offence in respect of which a prosecution may be instituted by a police officer without the consent of the CEO, a police officer who has reason to believe that a person has committed an infringement notice offence may give an infringement notice to the alleged offender.

 (2) An infringement notice may be served personally or by registered post.

+(3) The infringement notice must be served within 12 months after the day on which the alleged infringement notice offence is believed to have been committed.

 [Section 99J inserted: No. 14 of 1998 s.
 14; amended: No. 54 of 2003 s.
-130.]
+130; No. 40 of 2020 s.
+81.]

 99K.
 Content of infringement notice